rust-embedded/book/README.md

-# [Work in Progress] - The Embedded Rust Book
+# The Embedded Rust Book

 > Documentation on how to use the Rust Programming Language to develop firmware for bare metal (microcontroller) devices

 This project is developed and maintained by the [Resources team][team].

 See [the issue tracker] for more details.
-This is a very early work in progress.
+This book is a living document, and is updated continuously.

 [the issue tracker]: https://github.com/rust-embedded/book/issues